 With Content Gaps, utilize machine-learning analysis to execute the Wisdom of the Crowds approach against all your biggest competitors.
 This reveals opportunities where your competition ranks, but you don't.

-Get to Know Bobs: A Keyword Portfolio Framework
+Get to Know BOBs: A Keyword Portfolio Framework

 Your keyword portfolio should be made up of three key categories: Benchmark, Optimize, and Build.
 A fourth category, Special Projects, may also apply for your content planning strategy (see below).
 The following provides a bit more insight into this handy acronym.

-- Benchmark (30% of keyword portfolio) - Your benchmark keywords are those that affect your current performance.
+Your benchmark keywords are those that affect your current performance.
 These keywords drive at least 60% of non-brand clicks and are derived from the methodology of selecting non-brand keywords from the Search Console.

-- Optimize (30% of keyword portfolio) - Optimized keywords are those for which the company ranks, though not on page one.
+Optimized keywords are those for which the company ranks, though not on page one.
 The method for finding these keywords involves using the Research Grid to find high search volume keywords.

-- Build (30% of keyword portfolio) - Build keywords are those for which the company does not rank but are still relevant.
+Build keywords are those for which the company does not rank but are still relevant.
 This method involves examining those terms where two or more of your competitors rank but you do not and incorporating their high-ranking keywords into your portfolio.

-- Special Projects (10% of keyword portfolio) - Special projects account for a much smaller portion of your keyword portfolio.
+Special projects account for a much smaller portion of your keyword portfolio.
 These come from more experimental methods for one-off projects and tests.
 Add these terms for long-term strategy and keyword planning.

 Maximum Keyword Capacity: Pull Back or Add More?